Core Areas of Discussion

 Digitalisation influences all areas of life.
 In working life, „new work“ revolutionises products, processes and the way to work with each other.
 This means, management will have to adapt to new requirements, especially as concerns the concept of „leading“.
 Whereas young start ups consider leading as entirely obsolete, practitioners point out that it is particilarly necessary precisely in these new conditions, even if in a different form.
-What does it mean to lead in an ever more elusive, insecure, complex and ambiguous world?
+What does it mean to lead in a world of Volatility, Uncertainty, Complexity and Ambiguity?
 Does it mean, above all, to set framework conditions and regulations and see to it that they are observed?
 Or do management principles such as trust, collaboration, significance, orientation on the common welfare and networking become more important?
 Will all key skills be subsumed by digital leadership in the future or does this rather define an inner attitude?

 Cultural change in administration: How to consolidate interdisciplinary teams